kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been selected as a volunteer for ICLR, which will be virtual this year [ April ]
 - I received Financial Aid to attend SciPy 2020, which is now virtual [ April ]
 - I was offered a BRAID Funded Scholarship to attend the Grace Hopper Conference 2020.
 This will include accommodation during the conference, with the group.
 I accepted :) I'm thankful to my school and for BRAID for this opportunity [ April ]
+- I have been accepted as an NCWIT Change Leader Scholar (CLS) pending my attendance in their introductory session.
+The Change Leader Scholarship Programme guides students to become leaders within their communities, particularly as women in STEM.
+It culminates in a Summit that is usually held in person, but will be held virtually this year [ April ]

 ## 2019